George-1100/sentinal/Sentinal Lab.md

-# Azure Sentinel Tutorial MAP with LIVE CYBER ATTACKS
+# Azure Sentinel MAP with LIVE CYBER ATTACKS
 # Description
 The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.